 • Liquidity/cash flow risk - the Group and Company are financed through a combination of bank and debt instruments that carry either fixed or variable rates of interest.
 The appropriateness of these bank and debt instruments and the risks related to variable rate debt are periodically reviewed by management and the Board.
 These facilities are secured against the assets of the Group including those of the Company.
 This financing provides the necessary headroom to support the business activities and strategy of the Group.
-In light of the changing economic circumstances and rising interest rates, during the prior period the Group entered into an interest rate cap in relation to a proportion of the variable rate debt.
+In light of the changing economic circumstances and rising interest rates, the Group had an interest rate cap in relation to a proportion of the variable rate debt.
 This transaction has provided more certainty for the Group regarding its interest payments and therefore its cashflow position.